 What is a dental implant?

-Dental implants can be surgically placed into the jawbone as part of the process to replace a missing tooth and protect your oral health.
+Dental implants can be surgically placed into the jawbone to replace a missing tooth and protect your oral health.
 When combined with a crown or other tooth replacement, implants have a natural look and feel.

 The implant itself (also referred to as the fixture) is typically made with titanium and surgically placed beneath the gums.

-Shaped like a screw, the permanent implant will be placed in the jawbone after the surgeon drills a small hole to replace the missing tooth's roots.
-As the tissue heals, the fixture bonds to the jawbone in a process known as osseointegration, which allows the implant to sit in your mouth permanently.
+The permanent implant, which is shaped like a screw, will be placed in the jawbone after the surgeon drills a small hole to replace the missing tooth's roots.
+As the tissue heals, the fixture bonds to the jawbone in a process known as osseointegration, allowing the implant to remain permanently in your mouth.

-Titanium is usually used since it's known to be well-accepted by the human body.
-Using proper materials increases the chance that osseointegration and other parts of the process will go smoothly, and reduces risk of corrosion and other complications.
+Titanium is commonly used because it is well-accepted by the human body.
+Using the right materials increases the likelihood that osseointegration and other parts of the process will go smoothly, as well as lowering the risk of corrosion and other complications.

-An extender is attached to the false tooth since the implant itself is placed entirely beneath the gumline.
-Called the abutment, this short screw extends at or directly over the gum line to support the tooth replacement.
+Because the implant is entirely beneath the gum line, an extender is attached to the false tooth.
+The abutment is a short screw that extends at or directly over the gum line to support the tooth replacement.

-The abutment can be constructed from a tooth-coloured material or metal and is usually attached after osseointegration has occurred.
-That said, sometimes a dentist will place a fixture, abutment and temporary restoration at the same time.
+The abutment, which can be made of tooth-coloured material or metal, is usually attached after osseointegration has occurred.
+However, a dentist may place a fixture, abutment, and temporary restoration all at the same time.

 3. Tooth Replacement

-Three to six months after your surgery, you'll return to your dentist's office so the tooth replacement - a crown, bridge or denture - can be attached.
-The replacement (or prosthesis) will look and function similar to your natural teeth and can be made from porcelain, ceramic or other materials.
+You will return to your dentist's office three to six months after your surgery to have the tooth replacement - a crown, bridge, or denture - attached.
+The replacement (or prosthesis) will resemble your natural teeth in appearance and function and can be made of porcelain, ceramic, or other materials.

-Your tooth replacement and the dental implant as a whole will work like a natural tooth and roots, which means you can chew and speak as you would normally - without the need to remove or replace false teeth.
+Your tooth replacement, as well as the dental implant as a whole, will function like natural teeth and roots, allowing you to chew and speak normally - without the need to remove or replace false teeth.

 Replace Missing Teeth to Preserve Your Oral Health